ManXD3la/hayr-client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm deploy`

+Deploys app to vercel.

+Can also run vercel followed by vercel --prod to deploy.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**